 - Town of Davidson Planning Department

-2. Development Proposals:
+2. Development Project Updates:

 Welcome to our contact page, where you can find information about reaching the department or individual staff members.
 Please note: The quickest way to schedule an appointment is by email or phone.
 If you leave a voicemail, we'll be sure to return your call within 24 hours.